mrdotkg/nearbyme/README.md

-To find places Nearby you.
+To find places nearby you.